-2760.
-Statistics for Social Sciences 1 (3).
+2760 .Statistics for Social Sciences 1 (3).
 Pr.
-MATH 1100, MATH 1120, MATH 1150 or department head approval.
-The purpose of ECST 2760, is to introduce the student to basic methods of presenting and analyzing social science data.
+MATH 1020, or MATH 1050, or MATH 1100, or MATH 1120, or MATH 1150 or ALEKS placement score of 46 or higher, or department head approval.
+The purpose of ECST 2760, is to introduce the student to basic methods of presenting andanalyzing social science data.
 Topics to be covered are: Descriptive Statistics, Probability Distributions, Sampling Distributions, Confidence Intervals, Hypothesis Testing, Analysis of Variance and Linear Regression.